ROMAN ROUTEWAYS

 ** However, since the Viatores put forward these routes, Dr. David Neal has established that the route of 169B differed from that given above.
 Beginning from the St. Albans end it travelled to the south of the Gorhambury Villa, and along a line which took it through or close to the Breakspears site, and by the Woodlane End Mausoleum, it would then have travelled in an arc and turned to join Akeman Street at Two Waters, so linking the villas at Boxmoor and Gadebridge Park with the Gorhambury Estate.

 The site of some unusual Roman buildings was discovered in 1966 during construction work across the rear gardens of Nos.
 98 - 108 Wood Lane End.
 Fortunately, the archaeologist David Neal was undertaking excavations at the nearby Roman villa site at Gadebridge in Hemel, and was able to carry out a series of weekend excavations.
-Very detailed reports published in "Britannia" on the findings in Wood Lane End, in 1966, and later in 1982 and 1983 when further excavations took place ahead of building development, can be read at Hemel Library ( see notes on S63 and S64 at the end of the chronicle.)
+Very detailed reports published in "Britannia" on the findings in Wood Lane End, in 1966, and later in 1982 and 1983 when further excavations took place ahead of building development, can be read at Hemel Library (See notes S63 and S64 here.)
 I shall attempt a brief summary of the conclusions Dr. Neal came to below.
 [S63, S64]

 Once having discovered and established the archaeological importance of the Woodlane End site, any development in the area will automatically attract archaeological evaluations and further finds.
 A watching brief carried out behind the warehouses adjacent to the Temple/Mausoleum site recorded further evidence of Roman occupation ( i.e. pits and post-holes) in 1989.
 In January and February of 1995 two further evaluations took place ahead of further development, one of which led to a full-scale excavation.